Phyleas/windows-uwp.fr-fr/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

     // TODO: Initialize root frame just like in OnLaunched

     // Handle toast activation
-    if (e is ToastNotificationActivatedEventArgs)
+    if (e is ToastNotificationActivatedEventArgs toastActivationArgs) {
-    {
-        var toastActivationArgs = e as ToastNotificationActivatedEventArgs;

         // Parse the query string (using QueryString.NET) QueryString args = QueryString.Parse(toastActivationArgs.Argument);